Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 There are a few different types of costs involved in creating online courses.
 The first set of costs are your one-time costs for software or equipment.
 You can re-use equipment or sometimes rent equipment to save money.
 We’ll get into the one-time costs later.

 For me, one hour of online video learning will likely be broken down into several videos that make up an hour.
 Most of my courses have been on the longer side (around 10 hours of content).
-I’d typically consider 1 hour of video a module within a course.
+I’d typically consider 1 hour of video a module within an online course.
 Then I’ll usually have a quiz at the end of it.

 Videos and quizzes or an action plan make a very complete module.
 Or if 1 hour is enough for your entire course then you’re done at that point.